Volcano, I'm Still Excited!!: History

 The band's beginnings can be traced back to 1998.
 At the time, Mark Duplass was touring the country in support of his solo debut, Small Hands.
 This earned him a record deal with Mercury Records.
 After another solo release, Duplass moved from Austin to New York City to pursue his music career.
 Shortly after arriving in New York, Duplass was diagnosed with tendinitis in both of his arms, and was told that playing the guitar would further aggravate his injury.
 Wanting to remain in music, Duplass enrolled in City College of New York to study composition.
 He turned to playing the organ as it was the only instrument which he was able to play pain-free.

 Duplass returned to Texas in late 2002 to record songs he had written.
 This resulted in Volcano, I'm Still Excited!!'s debut EP, Carbon Copy.
 The Austin Chronicle favorably compared "The New Brad" from Carbon Copy to Rufus Wainwright.
 While touring to support this release, the band was noticed by Polyvinyl, who released the group's full-length eponymous debut.

 The band drew inspiration from acts such as Elvis Costello, Guided By Voices, Death Cab For Cutie, Beulah and Wilco, according to Duplass.
-Rumors of a reunion have circulated throughout Brooklyn in 2010.